lishen2/BBGun/README.md

 * one TSAL6100 IR emitter, two HS0038B IR reciver.
 * one RJ9 socket used to connect external reciver(not implemented yet).
 * one three key dil switch, used to set group.
-* one buzzer controled by PWM pin.
+* one buzzer controlled by PWM pin.
-* two push butten.
+* two push buttons.

 Progress
 --------